-- Free weekly subscription to BMA News, and access to the News, views and analysis on the BMA website which covers a wide range of issues including medico-political and health stories.
+- Free weekly subscription to BMA News, and access to news on the BMA website which covers a wide range of issues including medico-political and health stories.

 - A confidential 24-hour telephone counselling service is available to refugee doctors and their families for all personal, emotional, work or study related problems.
 Call 0330 123 1245 (all calls are charged at local rates).
-Further information is also available on our Doctors' well-being section.
+Further information is also available on our Your wellbeing section.

 - Use of the BMA library including access to the Medline Plus search facility via the internet or on computers at the library.
 The ebook collection is also a popular resource with over 1000 texts that can be accessed online.